ntucllab/libact/README.md

   - `examples/plot.py`: This example performs basic usage of libact.
 It splits a fully-labeled dataset and remove some label from dataset to simulate the pool-based active learning scenario.
 Each query of an unlabeled dataset is then equivalent to revealing one labeled example in the original data set.
+  - `examples/label_digits.py`: This example shows how to use libact in the case that you want a human to label the selected sample for your algorithm.

 # Acknowledgments